-Valve can be used for corrosive, non-adhesive fluids, where the materials selected are compatible with the fluid and will not cause buildup, which could cause sticking or keep the poppet from opening.
+This all plastic relief valve can be used for corrosive, non-adhesive or abrasive fluids, where the materials selected are compatible with the fluid and will not cause buildup, and crystal-lization which could cause sticking or keep the poppet from opening.
 When liquids contain debris or other solid matter, which also might cause internal clogging or improper operation of the valve, a strainer should be installed before the inlet of the valve.
 Basket strainers or filters can be purchased from STRA-VAL to solve this problem.

 Any problematic fluids that may cause the valve to work improperly should be frequently flushed.